mmitch/nwn-portraits/README.md

 The source image should have an aspect ratio of 16:25 (ideally 256x400 pixels).

+Generated files will be written into the directory of the source files.
+If a `portraits` directory exists in the current directory, it will be prepended to file outout (this allows for a symlink to your actual `portraits` directory, removing the need to move the images after generation).

+In both cases, existing images will be overwritten, so be careful.

-Generated images must then be moved to the `portraits` folder in your Neverwinter Nights installation (create the folder if it is missing).
+Generated images must be moved to the `portraits` folder in your Neverwinter Nights installation (create the folder if it is missing).

 Needs Imagemagick.